Ozgun92/Ozgun_Portfolio/README.md

 * Create custom XIB Table View Cells
 * practiced backend

+What I plan to implement:
+* Stripe SDK for payments

 ## [Project 2: Uber Clone](https://github.com/Ozgun92/Uber-Clone)

 Uber-Clone is an MVC practice project.
 Users are asked for their current location and also where they want to be dropped off.
 Based on the distance between pick-up and drop-off location, a quota is being calculated which varies for the three types of rides available.